aryanp2107/Algorithms/README.md

 # Algorithms
 A culmination of my work on algorithms.
-Hope it might of help to you : )
+Hope it might be of help to you : )